 Dance the (Green) Night Away at a Pub

-Also enjoy Happy Hour-priced drinks for the occasion: in 2019, a pint of beer is 3 euros, while mojitos are going for 5 euros on pitchers of beer are priced at 10 euros.
+Also enjoy Happy Hour-priced drinks for the occasion: a pint of beer is 3 euros, while mojitos are going for 5 euros on pitchers of beer are priced at 10 euros.

 Have a Family-Friendly St. Paddy's at Disneyland Paris